-Interstate 185 in Georgia is a 49-mile long freeway that links Columbus and Fort Benning with Interstate 85 at LaGrange.
-The route doubles as unsigned Georgia 411, with the southernmost ten miles comprising an urban route with six lane sections, and the remainder north across Harris and Troup Counties as a four-lane rural freeway.
+Interstate 185 in Georgia is a 49 mile long freeway that links Columbus and Fort Benning with I-85 at LaGrange.
+The route doubles as unsigned Georgia State Route 411, with the southernmost ten miles comprising an urban route with six lane sections, and the remainder north across Harris and Troup Counties as a four lane rural freeway.

 Lindsey Creek Parkway extends south from I-185 as a freeway into Fort Benning, with three additional interchanges.
-The route is restricted to military traffic south of U.S. 27-280 & Georgia 520 (Victory Drive).
+The route is restricted to military traffic south of U.S. 27-280/SR 520 (Victory Drive).